3scale-qe/3scale-tests/README.md

 ### Software Requirements

+The first thing that should be installed is [pipenv](https://github.com/pypa/pipenv).
+[Pipenv](https://github.com/pypa/pipenv) is essential tool necessary to run the testsuite.
+You will also have to install all the packages from [REQUIRES](REQUIRES).
+Double check that ALL of those packages have been successfully installed!
-[pipenv](https://github.com/pypa/pipenv) is essential tool necessary to run the testsuite, make sure you have it installed.
-Besides that also all the packages from [REQUIRES](REQUIRES) must be present.
-This file references packages as they are known in redhat based distributions.
+This file ([REQUIRES](REQUIRES)) references packages as they are known in redhat based distributions.
 For other distros please make sure equivalent is present.

 ### Openshift Login